Mad Topics: What is it?

 » View the Lending Library Flyer

 Talking about mental health can sometimes be uncomfortable.
 We have mental health professionals at all Mad Topics events who are available to direct attendees to supportive resources.
 Virtual attendees and readers at any point can call the TN Tech Center for Counseling and Mental Wellness at 931-372-3331 or the Eagle Eye After Hours Crisis Hotline at 855-206-8997.
+You can also call 988, the Suicide and Crisis Lifeline, for free and confidential support 24/7.

 CENTER FOR COUNSELING AND MENTAL HEALTH WELLNESS